 This is such a subtle move, however it can be another one difficult to get right the first few times.
 The reason being is because you’re shifting your weight to help you create a smooth turn while gliding, which will help give that effortless look while on your skates.

-Arguably, not only is your feet positioning crucial here, but so too is how you lean your body into the turn, much like when you see motorbikes take a corner.
+Arguably, not only is your feet positioning crucial here, but so too is how you lean your body slightly into the turn, much like when you see motorbikes take a corner.
 Then, as you’re leaning, you want to cross your inside foot behind your outside one, gripping the floor with all of your wheels as you do it.
 From there, you then need to uncross your skates in order to go back into a straight glide again.

-The trick here is to focus on is pushing outward with the foot you’re uncrossing in order to keep momentum and ensure balance, e.g. push with your right foot while your left is coming forwards.
+The trick here is to focus on is pushing outward with the foot you’re uncrossing in order to keep momentum and maintain balance, e.g. push with your right foot while your left is coming forwards.
 Sometimes skaters find performing a foot glide helps.
 This is when you balance on the one skate while holding the other as far out in the direction you’re travelling.

 Another helpful means of improving is to have another skater alongside you as you practice.
 If you have another skater on your outer arm side, you can hold them as you take a turn, thus allowing you to feel more stable due to the counterweight another person creates.